CogentRoleplayCommunity/FogentRoleplay/src/HouseRules.md

-1. You can't start as an evil character.
-2. No joke characters (i.e. you can't play as spongebob).
-3. You can't be antisocial, you have to talk to the other party members.
-4. If your character says something in the game, you actually have to say it as your character.
+1. If your character says something in the game, you actually have to say it as your character.
-5. In combat, always keep your dice roll for that combat round
+3. In combat, always keep your dice roll for that combat round